lchooi/lchooi/README.md

 You can click the Preview link to take a look at your changes.
 --->
 This is my personal git learning library for testing, development and understanding purposes.

+This time I wanted to update the project before checking out.